Peripheral arterial disease - Symptoms of peripheral arterial disease

-Many people mistakenly think that recurring episodes of leg pain are part of growing older.
+Many people mistakenly think recurring episodes of leg pain are part of growing older.
 This is not the case.
 There is no reason why an otherwise healthy person should experience leg pain.

 When to seek urgent medical advice

-Some symptoms may suggest that the supply of blood to your legs has become severely restricted and you may need to see a doctor urgently.
+Some symptoms may suggest the supply of blood to your legs has become severely restricted and you may need to see a doctor urgently.
 These include:

 - feeling a burning or prickling sensation in the affected leg

-- your toes suddenly turn blue
+- your toes or leg suddenly turns white or blue

 - the skin on your toes or lower limbs becomes cold and numb, and turns reddish and then black or begins to swell and produce foul-smelling pus, causing severe pain